“It’s not what you think.”

 I also begin combination therapy, taking dabrafenib with another targeted drug, trametinib (Mekinist).
 The two drugs in combination tend to mitigate each other’s side effects.

 November 2015: CT scans are pristine and wonderful.
 MRI showed only one area of concern – a tumor that was small but bleeding in September suddenly showed up larger and with swelling.
 Due to the limitations of imaging, only blood is visible.
-I have the MRI on Monday and by Wednesday morning at 5 a.m.
+I have the MRI on Monday, and by Wednesday morning at 5 a.m.
 I am heading back to the hospital for my second gamma knife surgery, on just one spot this time.
-I’m an old pro and by refusing sedation, I am out of there by 9 a.m.
-I go back on both Decadron (mania) and Keppra (anti-seizure/knockout) – hopefully just until mid-December.
-(My Decadron dose is doubled when I see the retina doctor and he finds that, despite my retina being totally fine and no longer swollen, now both my optic nerves are swollen.)
+I’m an old pro by this point, and by refusing sedation (because I know what to expect), I am out of there by 9 a.m.
+I go back on both Decadron (mania) and Keppra (anti-seizure/knockout) temporarily.
+My Decadron dose is doubled when I see the retina doctor and he finds that, despite my retina being totally fine and no longer swollen, now both my optic nerves are swollen.

 Mid-late December 2015: I see the retina specialist and he finishes with me – my retina looks good and I’ll follow up with my ophthalmologist, Dr D, as my vision hopefully clears.
 The following week I have another MRI and visit with Dr K. The spot he was concerned about and zapped with gamma rays in November is officially no longer of concern – the swelling and bleeding are both gone.
-Seeing the progress, Dr K confides that he was pretty worried about me, and that doing gamma knife again instead of cutting was “a gutsy move” on his part.
+Seeing the progress, Dr K confides that he was pretty worried about me, and that doing gamma knife again instead of cutting was “a gutsy move” on his part, and that many of his colleagues had advised otherwise.
 I’m so glad he took that chance.
+I taper off Keppra and Decadron.

 Late February 2016: MRI and CT scans are great, with the former showing particularly dramatic results following the gamma knife from November.